The Livingston HealthCare Foundation is currently working to raise much-needed

 Home Visiting Program.
 This program begins at the Family Birth Center

-based interventions and education is provided which includes breast-feeding
+interventions and education are provided which includes breast-feeding

 support, immunizations, smoking cessation, identification of postpartum